 \subsection{Shannon's Random Coding Bound}

-Shannon's random coding bound from \cite{shannon1959Probability} is also a relaxation of the RCU bound \eqref{eq:RCUpol}, but differently than the one in \eqref{eq:RCU}.
+Shannon's random coding bound from \cite{shannon1959Probability} can viewed as a relaxation of the RCU bound \eqref{eq:RCUpol}, but the relaxation is different than the one in \eqref{eq:RCU}.
 We generate $M$ independent codewords uniformly distributed on the power sphere $\sqrt{nP} \mathbb{S}^{n-1}$.
-Since all codewords lie on the power sphere and since the maximum likelihood decoding rule is equal to the minimum distance decoder for the Gaussian channel, \eqref{eq:RCUpol} is equivalent to
+Since all codewords lie on the power sphere and since the maximum likelihood decoding rule is equal to the minimum-distance decoder for the Gaussian channel, \eqref{eq:RCUpol} is equivalent to

 We bound the right-hand side of \eqref{eq:Gaussbound1} by